Expectation of Good Citizenship

 Personnel of college units whose function is to produce educational materials may not realize a profit from the sale of those materials.
 In the case of any materials produced exclusively by these units, copyright will be held by Howard College.
 Materials produced under an externally funded grant will be guided by the terms of the grant.

-All students have the right to inquire about, criticize, or propose improvement to college policies, procedures, and regulations.
+All students have the right to inquire about, criticize, or propose improvement to college policies, procedures, regulations, services.
 Channels of expression include bringing the concern to the attention of the Student Government Association, an appropriate college committee, or an appropriate college official.
 Every effort will be made to resolve the problem.
+When possible, students should first address their concerns through informal conferences with those immediately involved; formal due process is available when informal resolution cannot be achieved.